rosslyons7/.NET-Web-App-Setup/README.md

 # .NET Web-App Setup

 ## Description
 This repo contains the initial setup for a web application API programmed in .NET.
 The application is structured using a microservice architecture and an Ocelot API gateway.
+Microservices publish/receive messages using RabbitMQ, which is setup with MassTransit.

 ## Setup
 The docker-compose file contains the setup for the API's and databases which will run in containers on the same docker network.